OpenVSP/OpenVSP/src/help/GeometryAnalysis.md

 Positive and negative displersion angles can be specified.
 These angles rotate the swept volume's direction in the X, Y, or Z directions.
 For typical problems, the X dispersion will control dispersion from the front view and the Y dispersion will control dispersion from the side view.

+## Risk Angle

+Calculate the translational risk angle (in degrees) for a fragment thrown from rotating machinery interfering with a geometry as described in FAA AC 20-128A.
+If the fragment trajectory misses the target geometry, the risk angle is zero degrees.
+The bounding release angles of the fragment are also calculated.

+Before calculating the risk angle, a CompGeom type analysis is run on the primary geometry set to compute the trimmed OML -- this step allows the geometry set to include negative components.
+The secondary geometry is used to describe the fragment, it must be specified by either an AC 20-128A Rotor Fragment or AC 25.905-1 Thrown Blade auxiliary geometry.